Storytime Programs for All Ages

 Toddler Time aims to introduce toddlers ages 18 to 36 months to literacy and encourage positive brain and motor development.
 Each gathering consists of books, music or movement activities, and a craft.
 Toddler Time can expand toddlers' vocabulary, help them play with letters and sounds, improve their ability to describe things or tell stories, and encourage an understanding and enjoyment of books and reading.

-Toddler Time occurs Thursday evenings at 6 p.m. in the storytime room.
+Toddler Time will occur on Thursday evenings at 6 p.m. in the storytime room through the end of May 2014.

 Preschool story time is a gathering of 3- to 6-year-olds on Tuesday evenings and Wednesday mornings for the purpose of enjoying books and strengthening early literacy skills.
 Each storytime will consist of books read aloud, songs, movement activities, crafts, and more.